ashwu11/ashwu11/README.md

 # Hi there 👋

 My name is Ashley (she/her) and I'm a **Computer Science** student at the **University of British Columbia**.
-I'm an aspiring software engineer looking to explore the tech industry.
+I'm an aspiring software engineer exploring opportunities in the tech industry.
 Thanks for visiting!

 - 🌱 I’m interested in web development technologies and game making
 - 🔭 I enjoyed working on [Haku Dash](https://haku-dash.vercel.app), a web adventure game inspired by the Studio Ghibli film, *Spirited Away*